Baton (2009 film): Reception

 Even before the release of the film, there was discussion of Ryuhei's suitability as a director of an animated film.
-Todd Brown of Screen Anarchy wrote, "As frustrating as Versus director Ryuhei Kitamura can be when working in live action (which is very), when you think about it most of his annoying excesses in that format are things generally considered strengths in animation.
+Todd Brown of ScreenAnarchy wrote, "As frustrating as Versus director Ryuhei Kitamura can be when working in live action (which is very), when you think about it most of his annoying excesses in that format are things generally considered strengths in animation.
 Hyperactive camera motion?
 Lots of posturing and over emoting?
 These are not issues so much in the animated world, and neither are the high levels of production design that Kitamura generally demands but frequently cannot deliver on his tight live action budgets.
 And so the hopes are high for Baton, Kitamura's first foray into directing animation."
 Todd of Ain't It Cool News wrote, "BATON is heavy on the rotoscoping and the quality looks a touch uneven, but I'm actually quite excited to see what Kitamura can pull off in the world of animation, a world where most of his directorial excesses will actually play to his advantage."

 Following the film's release, reviewer Nikola Gocić of tasteofcinema.com wrote, "Created for the 150th anniversary of the opening of the port at Yokohama, Baton is director Ryūhei Kitamura and writer Shunji Iwai's first foray into the world of animation.
-Even though it’s pretty tame in terms of top anime weirdness, this rotoscoped sci-fi adventure is quite outré and impressive for something that was conceived during the night of drinking.
-Reminiscent of Laloux's works and Filmation-produced cartoons, it is also a great throwback to the 80s. [...]
+Even though it's pretty tame in terms of top anime weirdness, this rotoscoped sci-fi adventure is quite outré and impressive for something that was conceived during the night of drinking.
+Reminiscent of Laloux's works and Filmation-produced cartoons, it is also a great throwback to the 80s. ...
 With its light, almost uplifting atmosphere that stems from a simple, yet effective design of milky colors, Baton is far from a typical cyberpunk flick.
 It can easily be labeled as 'style over substance', but the limited (barely one hour) time-frame is fully utilized to introduce likeable characters and an interesting story."

 Criticizing the animation, author mjn of Zhihu Daily wrote, "traditional rotoscoping animation, such as 'Baton' produced by Shunji Iwai in 2009 and 'Flowers of Evil' by Hirofumi Nagahama, cannot avoid one problem: the animation is ugly.
 When the characters in rotoscoping animation make small movements, the effect of rotoscoping is similar to the vibration of the same tracing, and there are many redundant movements of real people, so the lines feel like they are shaking all the time, and the effect of directly tracing the expressions is definitely very poor.
 When 'Baton' was rotoscoped by an American animation team, they had a poor recognition of Japanese faces, and the first problem was that the drawings were not like the real people".